Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![Screenshot of the Windows PowerShell ISE button.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image71.png "Windows PowerShell ISE button")

-33. Open the file **C:\\HOL\\Deployments\\ASRRunBookVariable.ps1.** Review the script and enter the automation account name you creatred earlier .
+33. Open the file **C:\\HOL\\Deployments\\ASRRunBookVariable.ps1.** Review the script and enter the automation account name you created earlier.
 Then select the green play button to execute the script.
 You will need to authenticate to Azure.

     ![In the Windows PowerShell ISE window, the green play button is selected, and a callout points to \"Your-Automation-Account-Name-Here\" in the script window.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image72.png "Windows PowerShell ISE window")

 **Note**: If you are using an account that has multiple subscriptions you may need to change the context of your login.
-You can comment the **Login-AzureRmAccount** command in the script and complete the login and the use the **Get-AzureRmSubscription** and **Select-AzureRmSubscription** cmdlets to create the proper context for this HOL.
+You can comment out the **Login-AzureRmAccount** command in the script and complete the login and the use the **Get-AzureRmSubscription** and **Select-AzureRmSubscription** cmdlets to create the proper context for this HOL.
 For help, you can review this article: <https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azurermps-5.1.1> & <https://docs.microsoft.com/en-us/powershell/azure/manage-subscriptions-azureps?view=azurermps-5.1.1>

 34. Once the script has run, you will see the following output from PowerShell ISE.
 This script created a variable that will be used with the PowerShell Runbook in Azure Automation to help with the Failover and Failback of the Azure IaaS environment.